 When to visit Mana Pools National Park

 We recommend May to September for both canoeing and walking, before the heat really sets in around October.
 However, if you are able to tolerate temperatures over 38 degrees, you will be richly rewarded with the very best game viewing!

-Activities in Mana Pools
+What to do in Mana Pools National Park

 Walking, vehicle and canoeing safaris make this area special with elephant bulls and lion being relatively at peace with the guides in the park.
 This gives rise to heart-pounding yet safe close encounters, unmatched anywhere else in Africa!
 Zimbabwe’s extraordinarily difficult professional guides licence examinations ensure that guides are able to track and walk with dangerous game.
 This is a huge draw for safari in Zimbabwe generally, let alone in Mana, which boasts several of Africa’s best guides.